amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2018/2018-04-18-how-i-write.md

 This is where your thinking brain comes.
 While total objectivity is boring, total subjectivity is exhausting.
 We need a balance.
 We tell the facts, [but with style](https://www.skillshare.com/classes/Creative-Nonfiction-Write-Truth-with-Style/1252230072/classroom/discussions?enrolledRedirect=1).

-This is where you take what has poured out of you and read it from the perspective of someone who has ever seen it before.
+This is where you take what has poured out of you and read it from the perspective of someone who has never seen it before.
 Dry your tears, open the door and invite others in.
 Reading the work aloud to somebody who's hearing it for the first time is a beneficial [telepathic writing technique](http://comfortpit.com/quentin-tarantinos-telepathic-writing/).

 Usually the first draft is longer than necessary.
 When editing, there's an initial urge to add more, but resist the desire to hold the reader's hand.
 It's degrading and makes for a [less suspenseful read](https://medium.com/@declannishiyama/3-writing-lessons-from-stephen-king-2f48a97fa285).